IRON MAN Vs.... Mister Doll???1 of 12

 But leave it to good old Dr. Demonicus, himself a candidate for this list, to hypnotize the scourge of Japanese monster movies into fighting Iron Man because Charles Barkley and Fin Fang Foom were apparently both busy that day.

-Boomerang has fought everyone from Spider-Man to the Hulk (and will co-star in the upcoming Superior Foes of Spider-Man series), but his connection to technology has made Tony Stark a prime target for his mischief.
+Boomerang has fought everyone from Spider-Man to the Hulk, but his connection to technology has made Tony Stark a prime target for his mischief.
 The Marvel wiki lists his trick boomerangs as follows:

 Shatterangs - These detonate with a force equivalent to 20 hand grenades.